gregdyke/gregdyke.github.io/_posts/2017-07-11-polyrhythms.md

   <span class="sample" data-title="Three binary beats" data-pattern="121212" data-src="/media/polyrhythms/1&2&3&-pissin.wav"></span>
 </div>

 The second is slightly rarer and tends to be a more ambiguous move away from pure ternary beats.
-But in some songs, such as the following, whole sections shift over two binary for a period, before moving back to ternary.
+But in some songs, such as the following, whole sections shift over to binary for a period, before moving back to ternary.

 <div class="loopy">
   <span class="sample" data-title="Need a little more time" data-pattern="400050400050400050400050400050400050400050400050400050400050400050400050400050400050400050400050400500400500400500400500400500400500400500400500400500400500400500400500400500400500400500400500" data-src="/media/polyrhythms/need-little-more-time-ternary-binary.wav"></span>